Boriso2014/SimpleTextProcessor/README.md

-# Simple Test Processor
+# Simple Text Processor
-Simple Test Processor is a web application that allows to perform CRUD operations on simple text files.
+Simple Text Processor is a web application that allows to perform CRUD operations on simple text files.
 The web application has a simple text editor that allows users:
 - To type text and save it as a text file on the server-side
 - To upload text files via a local computer, including large files
 - To fetch back a specific file from the saved files, and update its content via the web text editor